BudaiKinga/PS_2018/README.md

  - Example code for Assignment 1 [here](https://github.com/BudaiKinga/dao_test)
  ## Project:
  - Deliverables: Project Analysis and Design (I.Project Specification, II.
 Elaboration Iteration, V. Construction and Transition) Use Case Model, Supplementary Specification, Glossary documents
+ - If you have edited your files based on discussion, upload them [here](https://drive.google.com/drive/folders/1IBl7sPH9TZEf6s62lzUvXlNWqsIfJxsL?usp=sharing).
+NOTE: add new revision version for each document - modifications will not be considered otherwise